Pig Spirit Animal Symbolism

 Wild boars have been hunted on the African continent since time immemorial.
 They were valued for their meat and fat.

 Pigs can also symbolize oppression and slavery.
-With the advent of slavery in the 15th century, captured slaves from Africa were kept in the same enclosures with pigs.
+With the advent of slavery in the 15th century, captured enslaved people from Africa were kept in the same enclosures with pigs.

-The slave masters would eat the best part of the pig and leave the undesirable parts to the slaves.
+The enslavers would eat the best part of the Pig and leave the undesirable parts to the enslaved people.

 With time, the intestines, tails, ears, feet, and gizzards of slaughtered pigs became synonymous with oppression and cruelty.